 Evening Connection

-I also brouh over Isabella's school photos so Eve and her mom could help pick out a few.
+I also brought over my daughter's school photos so Eve and her mom could help pick out a few.
 It felt normal.
 Domestic.
 Shared.

 A Gentle Ending

-I planned to lay down with Eve until she fell asleep—nothing more.
-There were supposed to be boundaries in place, but like many thngs in this season of life, plans and reality didn't quite match.
+I planned to stay with Eve until she fell asleep and keep the night simple.
+There were boundaries I wanted to honor, but like many things in this season of life, plans and reality did not match perfectly.

 Once Eve was asleep, I went home.